mattmc3/string.zsh/README.md

 }
 ```

-This function is a little more involved than previous examples because we neet to pass option arguments.
+This function is a little more involved than previous examples because we need to pass option arguments.
 We use `zparseopts`, and if you are unfamiliar with that Zsh builtin take a second and [familiarize yourself with it here](#zparseopts).

 `string-sub` uses the `-s` option for the starting position.
 If not provided, it gets a default value of 1, which is the first position in the string.
 The `-e` option is the desired final position of the substring.
 If not supplied, it gets a default value of -1, which means the end of the string.